USA-RedDragon/DMRHub/README.md

 - add the ability for a talkgroup owner to create nets
 - add the ability for talkgroup owner or net control operator to start/stop a net check-in
 - add the ability for talkgroup owner or net control operator to see and export a check-in list (just query calls DB for TG=tg_id during net check-in period)
+- distributed database?
+Maybe OLSR can help with the "where do I point my pi-star" problem that isn't a SPOF?